Skip to main content

 Their initial suggestions also included waiving deposits and/or membership fees for Third World members and reducing the down payment to as low as $10.

 To run this, they requested one fully compensated (free rent/board) Director, an assistant director at one-half (half rent/board) compensation.
-(Such high member-worker compensations used to be standard in the BSC.)
 They also requested creating member positions as typists, writers, and assistants to create and distribute leaflets and other materials.

 However, there was opposition from some members, and an attempt was made to slash the program's budget through referendum.
 In response, Hurtado and Smith included this quote in their appeal to the Board: